NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 - explain that the raffle exists on **Etherlink**
 - guide the user to switch networks without alarmist language

-The UI should treat this as a configuration issue, not an error or failure.
+The UI should treat this as a configuration issue, not an error.

 ---

-### Approval & multi-step transaction UX
+## 6. Approval & multi-step action UX

-Some actions require multiple on-chain steps (e.g. approving USDC, then buying tickets).
+Some actions require multiple steps (for example, allowing coins, then buying tickets).

 The frontend should:
-- explain when an approval is required
+- explain when a preliminary step is required
-- distinguish clearly between “Approve” and the final action
+- clearly separate “Allow” from the final action
 - show progress across steps without implying failure

 Multi-step flows should feel intentional and safe,